Essential Oils For Stress

 In today’s world, it is easy to be overcome by the rigors and stressors we face daily.
 Not only does the modern lifestyle become more exhausting but finding a healthy balance between work and family may seem next to impossible.

 In order to neutralize these issues, and the accompanying uneasy feelings, we often turn to solutions that make it worse: unhealthy eating, sedentary activity, and worrying.
 This results in irritability, fatigue, muscle tension, the inability to concentrate, and more.

 Is It All My Fault That I’m Stressed?

 Stress is never your “fault.”
 It is not a switch that can be turned on and off, so please try to avoid the negative self-talk, as it can exacerbate the symptoms.
 Be sure to remind yourself that life can be difficult, and you deserve compassion.
 Stress is really the emotional reaction to thoughts and the body’s chemicals react accordingly.
-It’s good to know that essential oils can help smooth those ruffled emotions.
+It’s good to know that essential oils for stress can help smooth those ruffled emotions.

 Besides symptoms brought on by the daily grind, sometimes stress is caused by external factors.
 Being aware of the causes can often remind you that you do have control in how it affects you.
 Some common causes of stress are:

 Situational Stress – Quite often stress is attributed to a temporary situation.
 Perhaps you are a single mother who is trying to better her life by going back to school or you have a new boss and you are concerned about your job security.
 Maybe you are in an unhealthy personal relationship that is negatively affecting your emotional stability.
 These are examples of stress brought on by a temporary situation, and although taxing, are often the least challenging to overcome.